hasura/graphql-engine/docs/graphql/manual/guides/deployment/digital-ocean-one-click.rst

 1. Create a Hasura One-click Droplet
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Click the button below to create a new Hasura GraphQL Engine Droplet through
+Click the button below to create a new Hasura GraphQL engine Droplet through
 the DigitalOcean Marketplace.
 For first time users, the link also contains a
 referral code with gives you $100 over days.
 A $5 droplet is good enough to
 support most workloads. (``Ctrl+Click`` to open in a new tab)